Amazon S3

 You can set retrieval options for the storage classes Glacier and Glacier Deep Archive with the following hidden configuration options.

-Sets Glacier retrieval tier at which the restore will be processed.
+• Set Glacier retrieval tier at which the restore will be processed.
+Valid values are Standard, Bulk and Expedited.

 s3.glacier.restore.tier=Standard